 Festivals & Events

-The Hirosaki Neputa Festival, deeply connected to Aomori Nebuta Festival , is one of the four largest festivals throughout Japan and features amazing displays of light and sound.
+The Hirosaki Neputa Festival, deeply connected to Aomori Nebuta Festival , is one of the four largest festivals in Hirosaki and features amazing displays of light and sound.
 This festival is usually held in early August.

 The Hirosaki Neputa Matsuri takes place throughout the streets of the Hirosaki Castle district and can be accessed by train and bus.

 The festival features three parade routes.
 One of the courses passes close to Hirosaki Station.
 The other two are accessible by bus.
 Many bus stops are close to one or more of the parade routes.
 Alternatively, you can walk from either Hirosaki Station or Hirosaki Castle to any of the locations.